badsyntax/github-action-aws-static-stack--old/README.md

 A GitHub Action to deploy your static website to the AWS Edge 🔥.

+_CURRENTLY IN ALPHA - NOT FIT FOR PUBLIC USE_

 Includes:

 - S3 for hosting files
 - Cloudfront for Edge caching
 - Caching headers configured correctly
 - AWS Stack create/update (via CloudFormation)
-- Preview websites (eg branchname.preview.example.com)
+- Preview websites (eg `branchname.preview.example.com`)
+- File sync and invalidation by contents hash

 ## Usage

-First you need to create a new certificate for your root and preview hosts.
+First you need to create a certificate for your root and preview hosts.
 This is a manual step as it requires manual validation.

 Open the [AWS Certificate Manager](https://console.aws.amazon.com/acm/home?region=us-east-1) and Request a new public certificate for the following domains: